Alwin Bully

 Alwin Anthony Bully (23 November 1948 – 10 March 2023) was a Dominican cultural administrator, playwright, actor and artist, who designed the national flag of Dominica.
-Bully was bestowed with the Sisserou Award of Honour, the nation's second highest honour, in 1985.
+Bully was bestowed with the Sisserou Award of Honour (SAH), the nation's second highest honour, in 1985.
 He was responsible for establishing and developing Dominica's Department of Culture (Division of Culture) and was its first director.
 Viewed as being the island's "cultural icon", Bully's contributions were to arts and culture, also impacting on the areas of education and communication, and according to Dominica News Online there was no Dominican more decorated and honoured in those fields than Bully, whose influence extended to the wider Caribbean.

 Biography

-Early years & education
+Early years and education

 Alwin Anthony Bully was born and raised in Roseau, Dominica, attending the Convent Preparatory School, the Dominica Grammar School, and St. Mary's Academy.
 His mother was an active organizer of social and cultural events, and his father had been, at one time, Captain of the Dominica Defense Force.

 Bully recalled in a 2021 interview how his love of playwriting and storytelling came about through early exposure to traditional carnival culture on the city streets and listening to village stories about Soukouyan and Ladjablès: "At Giraudel in particular, the story tellers of the village would come at night and tell us folk tales that had survived the long and dreadful journey from Africa to the Caribbean.
 These stories had elaborate plots and interesting characters.
 Further, they always included music and songs and voila I was hooked."
 He additionally drew inspiration from his parents' interest in Dominica's historical traditions, as well as from the likes of his folklorist cousin Mabel "Cissie" Caudeiron and poet Ralph Casimir.

 Bully represented Dominica at the 1965 Commonwealth Arts Festival in Britain, together with members of the Kairi and Dominica Dance troupes.
 In 1967, Bully went to Barbados to study for a BA Honours degree, majoring in English and French, at the University of the West Indies (UWI) Cave Hill campus, where he established a drama society.
 Early plays he wrote include Good Morning Miss Millie, which was staged extensively throughout the Caribbean and was published by Penguin and McMillan Caribbean.